 On to December 2020.
 I started to think that something was not quite right in the downstairs department.
 My prostate was aching and other niggles, such as erections being harder to obtain and maintain.
-Semen volume was greatly reduced – I wrote to my GP but this was Covid peak and consultations there were none.
+Semen volume was greatly reduced – I wrote to my GP but this was peak Covid and consultations there were none.
 In February, I swapped blood pressure pills and this provoked a blood test to ensure the new pills weren’t causing any problems.
 The nurse read out the results over the phone . . .liver OK, kidney function OK, PSA 28…..What?
 My heart missed a beat.
 I already knew about PSA – do most men??
 An elevated amount is like 2 or 3 or 4 but 28??
 Statistically this points to 90% chance of prostate cancer.
 Another test was done about 2 weeks later = 28.1.
 Oh dear.
-I could almost see that guy in the black cloak and huge scythe standing behind me.
+I could almost see that guy in that black cloak and huge scythe standing right behind me.
+Get Tested

 Even now, as I’m many months on, it still brings back chills.
 I know we moved to West Wales to be isolated but there are consequences – this consultation was in a different county – over an hour’s drive away.
 Then an hour’s wait in a very busy and chaotic hospital outpatient’s centre.
 After checking that I didn’t seem to have Covid, I met the urologist.
 He was amazed I’d not had a PSA check in the past few years and also amazed that I’d had to wait 45 days . . .he gave me the DRE and said that it didn’t feel right.
 The prostate….thru the rectum . . .should feel smooth and soft….any lumps or stiffness could mean problems.
 He said the next move would be an MRI scan.
 Which was scheduled for 2 weeks and would be at the nearer Withybush hospital in Haverfordwest – just half an hour away.
 Good oh.

 Had the scan.
 It was at 6 pm.
 These services run for 12 hrs/day – 8 til 8.
 You may know that I’m a physicist and this makes me a bit of a nerd when it comes to stuff like radioactivity and scans. . .
 I could really bore you with how this stuff works but basically, there’s no radiation, just high powered magnets (1.5 Teslas) and a strong radio signal.
 It causes all your little molecular magnets in you body to line up and then lets em return . . .this gives off a wee bit of energy which the scanner picks up – a very slow and very noisy process.
-I had to wear T-shirt and shorts and they were the only metal free garments I possess.
+I had to wear T-shirt and shorts as they were the only metal free garments I possessed.
 Despite all this physics know-how, I was still very anxious . . and this would be the overriding theme for months and months – the just not knowing, just having to wait for the next letter (which often would arrive after the process), the next phone call, always having to have my phone on me day and night.
 That was the killing part.
 Now that I’ve started down the road of treatment, I feel mightily relieved.
 I know we’re not there yet but it’s a start and I’ve months of not having to wait or do anything with hospitals.
 Time for a break . . .some images and links . . .

 https://prostatecanceruk.org/prostate-information/prostate-tests/mri-scan a good reference site for all things prostate cancer related – my go-to place for info, T-shirts!
 And a wonderful forum where you can chat with other patients etc